Fox's Book of Martyrs

 in a vice.
 Forcing the most filthy things down the

 throat, by which many were choked.
-Tying cords round the head so tightly that

-the blood gushed out of the eyes, nose, ears, and mouth.
-Fastening burning matches to the fingers, toes, ears, arms, legs, and even the
+nose, ears, and mouth.
+Fastening burning matches to

-tongue.
-Putting powder in the mouth and setting fire to it, by which the head
+mouth and setting fire to it, by which the head was shattered

-was shattered to pieces.
-Tying bags of powder to all parts of the body, by
+to pieces.
+Tying bags of powder to all parts of the body, by which the person was blown up.
+Drawing cords backwards and forwards through

-fleshy parts.
+the fleshy parts.
 Making incisions with bodkins and knives in the skin.
 Running

-wires through the nose, ears, lips, etc. Hanging Protestants up by the legs,
+wires through the nose, ears, lips, etc. Hanging

-with their heads over a fire, by which they were smoke dried.
-Hanging up by one
+Protestants up by the legs, with their heads over a fire, by which they were

-arm until it was dislocated.
 Hanging upon hooks by the ribs.
-Forcing people to
+Forcing people to drink until they burst.

-drink until they burst.
 Baking many in hot ovens.
-Fixing weights to the feet, and drawing up several with pulleys.
-Hanging,
+Fixing weights to the feet, and drawing up several with

-strangling, burning, broiling, crucifying, immuring, poisoning, cutting off
+horses, drowning, strangling, burning, broiling, crucifying, immuring,

-tongues, noses, ears, etc., sawing off the limbs, hacking to pieces, and
+poisoning, cutting off tongues, noses, ears, etc., sawing off the limbs,

-drawing by the heels through the streets.
+hacking to pieces, and drawing by the heels through the streets.

 The